 Natural springs are beautiful escapes, perfect to unplug from reality.
 If you want a little whimsy in your adventure, have no fear!
 At the closest springs near Tampa only 56 minutes away, you can meet a real, live mermaid!

-Okay, mermaids are make-believe, but the swimmers that don the incandescent fins only add to the beauty of Weeki Wachee Paying homage to the yesteryear of Florida tourism, you’ll get lost in the magic of their underwater dance.
+Okay, mermaids are make-believe, but the swimmers that don the incandescent fins only add to the beauty of Weeki Wachee.
+Paying homage to the yesteryear of Florida tourism, you’ll get lost in the magic of their underwater dance.
 This is a super fun thing to do in Tampa with kids!

 Weeki Wachee is also a great destination for families!
 The springs are also home to Buccaneer Bay, the only water park fed by a first-magnitude spring.